 A book written by American eugenicist, lawyer, and amateur anthropologist Madison Grant in 1916 “The Passing of The Great Race“ was influential in encouraging scientific racism and the early American Eugenics.
 The book put forward Grant’s theory of “Nordic superiority” and argued for a strong eugenics program in order to save the waning “Nordics” from inundation of other race types.
-Later, anthropologist Stephen Jay Gould would describe the book as “the most influential tract of American scientific racism ever published.”
+Later, Evolutionary Biologist Stephen Jay Gould would describe the book as “the most influential tract of American scientific racism ever published.”

 Supreme Court Rules in Favor of Involuntary Sterilizations

 But it turns out that the three generations in this case, Carrie Buck, her mother Emma, and her daughter Vivian weren’t imbeciles.
 Carrie was an average student and Vivian, taken from her mother and placed in the home of the family whose nephew had fathered her, made the honor role once in her short life.

 In 1934, as Germany’s sterilizations were accelerating beyond 5,000 per month, the California eugenics leader C. M. Goethe upon returning from Germany ebulliently bragged to a key colleague, “You will be interested to know, that your work has played a powerful part in shaping the opinions of the group of intellectuals who are behind Hitler in this epoch-making program.
 Everywhere I sensed that their opinions have been tremendously stimulated by American thought.…I want you, my dear friend, to carry this thought with you for the rest of your life, that you have really jolted into action a great government of 60 million people.”